-For the uninitiated, Pokémon Go is a game for iOS and Android that uses real GPS data to turn your surroundings into a game world, allowing you to walk around your neighbourhood while collecting items, capturing creatures, and doing battle at designated "Pokémon Gyms".
+For the uninitiated, Pokémon Go is a game for iOS and Android that uses real GPS data to turn your surroundings into a game world, allowing you to walk around your neighborhood while collecting items, capturing creatures, and doing battle at designated "Pokémon Gyms."
 It's a solid pitch, but with clouds gathering overhead, I'm more worried about the impending rain than I am about catching them all.
 Especially since I can't even connect to the game's server.

-When Nintendo first started promoting Pokémon Go last autumn I was curious, if a little skeptical.
+When Nintendo first started promoting Pokémon Go last fall I was curious, if a little skeptical.
 The game's announcement trailer is every school-yard and water-cooler "What if there was a game where…" conversation turned into high-quality CG.
 Just watch:

 It's nostalgia given motion.
 It's a promise of the imaginary breaking into the real world and bringing us all closer together along the way.
 Who wouldn't want to be part of that?
 The reality of Pokémon Go is much less exciting.
 The imaginary doesn't pierce into the real world so much as it butts up against the mundane constraints of design and technology.